Shenna Bellows: ACLU (2003–13)

-From 1997 to 1999 Bellows worked as a researcher and recruiter for Economists Incorporated, a privately held economic consulting firm specializing in microeconomic analysis in antitrust, regulatory and legal contexts in Washington, D.C.
+Consulting (2015–17)

+From 2015 to 2017, Bellows founded and owned Bellows & Company, a private consulting firm that specialized in assisting non-profit organizations.
+Through her firm, she provided strategic and advocacy consulting to regional entities, including the Sierra Club's Maine Chapter, Consumers for Affordable Healthcare, and the Maine Women's Lobby.

+Holocaust and Human Rights Center of Maine (2018–20)

+Bellows served as executive director of the Holocaust and Human Rights Center of Maine, located on the campus of the University of Maine at Augusta, from 2018 to 2020.
+She focused on community outreach and education aimed at preserving historical memory and advancing contemporary civil rights.
+Her responsibilities included facilitating educational programs that detailed the histories of Holocaust survivors and global genocides, which she utilized to emphasize public unity and standing up against bigotry.
+She later reflected that her work alongside Holocaust survivors deeply informed her governance philosophy regarding the fragility of democratic institutions, the critical importance of recording public history, and the need for administrative transparency.

 Political career

+2014 U.S. Senate campaign

 Bellows launched her candidacy for the United States Senate in 2014 on October 23, 2013.
-In November, she was defeated.
+She was not opposed in the Democratic primary.
+In November, she was defeated by incumbent Republican Susan Collins in the general election in a landslide, 67% to 31%, losing in every county and in both congressional districts.

+Maine Senate (2016–20)

-Bellows announced on March 4, 2016, that she would run for the Maine Senate in district 14, including her hometown of Manchester and ten other towns in the Augusta area.
-She ran as a publicly financed candidate.
-Bellows won election to the Maine Senate on November 8, 2016, and took office on December 7, 2016.
-She won reelection to the Maine Senate in 2018, defeating Republican Matt Stone with 57.9% of the vote.
+In 2016 Bellows ran for the Maine Senate in district 14, including her hometown of Manchester and ten other towns in the Augusta area, as a publicly financed candidate.
+She was elected on November 8, 2016, with 44% of the vote in a three-way race, and took office on December 7, 2016.

+She won reelection to the Maine Senate in 2018, defeating Republican Matt Stone with 58% of the vote.
 She was reelected again in 2020, winning 56% of the vote over Republican Mark Walker.
 Bellows resigned from the Senate on December 2, 2020.
-A special election was scheduled for March 2021.

-In December 2020, Bellows was elected Secretary of State of Maine.
-She is the first female to hold the position.
-In Maine, the secretary of state is elected biannually in December by a joint session of the Maine Legislature for a term that begins in January.

-Bellows announced she her candidacy for Governor of Maine in 2026.